TREK Papaya: Ang Malayong Paaralan ng Mapedya

 flag ceremony

-We posted this online and positive replies immediately poured in.
-Volunteers and friends started choosing their godchild and shopping for the items on the wish lists and more.
+We shared this initiative online, and the response was immediate and positive.
+Volunteers and friends eagerly selected their godchildren, joyfully embarking on shopping sprees to fulfill the items on the wish lists and more.

-It was exactly like that for me during the program when we played games with the kids, turned over their gifts and had a simple meal with the community members.
+That sentiment precisely encapsulated my experience during the program when we played games with the kids, handed over their gifts, and shared a simple meal with the community members.

 Infinite joy.
 Infinite love.
 Infinite moments.

-That moment was perfect -- a beautiful song, children sitting close to me, the cool mountain breeze, and good friends sharing that moment with me.
-The trails back were not as difficult because of all the happy memories.
+That moment was perfect—a beautiful song, children sitting close to me, the cool mountain breeze, and good friends sharing that moment with me.
+The trails back were not as difficult, thanks to the abundance of happy memories.

 Before we left for Manila, we stopped by a resort to freshen up and for a little birthday celebration.
-That was 6 years of celebrating my birthday in the mountains, with fellow volunteers turned good friends.
+That marked six years of celebrating my birthday in the mountains, surrounded by fellow volunteers turned good friends.

 Other Good Travels